 You need to expect to pay higher than locals in many cases, so don’t sweat a couple dollars.
 What’s hard is when they’re exponentially raising your price.

 The best way to avoid this is to know beforehand how much something should cost.
 Watch a local buy it.
-Ask a local how much they would pay for it.
+Better yet, ask a local how much they would pay for it.

 Finally, be prepared to haggle for most anything that doesn’t have a price tag on it, even if that’s uncomfortable for you.

-Well that covers the 5 most common scams here in China.
-My hope is that you will never have to experience these scams but it’s good to be prepared anyway.
+My hope is that you will never have to experience these scams…

 I recognize that this isn’t a comprehensive list of scams in China, though.
 If you’ve run across a scam not listed here please let me know in the comments below!